faraz9993/All_EIC_DevOps_Training/Day_7_Task.md

 # Day 7 Task: Node.js code deployment using minikube-kubernetes with ConfigMaps, Secrets, environment variables and horizontal pod autoscaling

-### In this task I have developed a simple Node.js application, deploy it on a local Kubernetes cluster using Minikube, and configure various Kubernetes features.
+### In this task, I have developed a simple Node.js application, deployed it on a local Kubernetes cluster using Minikube and configure various Kubernetes features.

-First of all, I created a directory named "nodejs-k8s-project" where I have to performed all the task.
+First of all, I created a directory named "nodejs-k8s-project" where I performed all the task.

-First of all I ran the command
+First of all, I ran the below command:

 ```
 npm init -y
 ```
 This command will create a new package.json file in your Node.js project directory with default values.

-Then, I ran the below command
+Then, I ran the below command:

 ```
 npm install express body-parser